Interlake-Saints/the-late-and-great/_posts/2022-05-14-richard-d-rich-korb.md

   - class-of-1973
 tags:
   - cancer
+images:
+  - /assets/richkorb2020.jpg
 gender: male
 ---
-(under construction) Rich was full of life and energy and ambition until he had a short time of dealing with brain cancer.
-He was a teacher and administrator for 35 years.
-He also had several side businesses.
-He passed away October 28, 2020.
-Rich was a strong believer in Jesus and his salutation on his emails was "following the Shepherd home".
-He leaves behind his wife Jennie of 45 years, 3 children and 7 grandchildren.
+Rich was full of life and energy and ambition.
+He was a teacher and administrator for thirty-five years.
+He also had several side businesses, and wrote several books.
+In 2013, as a reward for retiring, he rode his bike 1,860 miles on a dream trip, all the way from Washington State to Wisconsin.

+Rich was a strong believer in Jesus, and his salutation on his emails was always "following the Shepherd home."
+Sadly, he passed away on October 28, 2020, after a short valiant fight with brain cancer.
+He leaves behind his wife of forty-five years, Jennie, as well as three children and seven grandchildren.
-Rich rewarded himself for retiring with this trip Wrote several books
-84-85 MLB groundskeeper

-1,860 mile bicycle trip from Washington State to Wisconsin 2013